 This course consists of a program of advanced study and research in the field of Health Personnel Education.

 Master of Health Personnel Education

-The Centre offers a formal course leading to the award of the degree of Master of Health Personnel Education.
+The Centre offers programs of study leading to the award of the degree of Master of Health Personnel Education either by research or by formal course work.